 The registered manager had details of advocacy services that people could contact if they needed independent support to express their views or wishes about their lives.
 Advocates are people who are independent of the service and who can support people to make or express decisions about their lives and care.
 The registered manager described what they would do to ensure that individual wishes were met when this was expressed either through advocacy, by the person themselves or through feedback from relatives and friends.
+We found evidence within people's care files to show advocacy involvement.

-When we spoke with staff they appeared to know people well.
+When we spoke with staff it was clear they knew people well.
 They were able to tell us about people's preferences and what kind of support they required.
-Work was being undertaken to ensure that people's life histories were being recorded in peoples written records of care.
-The registered manager was overseeing this work with the support of the local authority quality officer.
-This showed that staff worked to build strong relationships with the people they supported in order to build trust.
+There was information within people's care files that gave staff information about people's life histories.
+This provided the staff with information to help build relationships with the people they supported.